oracle/node-oracledb/doc/src/user_guide/sql_execution.rst

 The output is::

-    [ [ 'Grant', '24-MAY-07', '7000', 0.15 ] ]
+    [
+        [
+            'Grant',
+            'Thu May 24 2007 00:00:00 GMT+1000 (Australian Eastern Standard Time)',
+            '7000',
+            0.15
+        ]
+    ]

 The date and salary columns are returned as strings, but the commission is a number.
-The date is mapped using the current session date format, which was ``DD-MON-YY`` in this example.
 In node-oracledb Thick mode, the default date format can be set, for example, with the environment variable ``NLS_DATE_FORMAT``.
-Note this variable will only be read if ``NLS_LANG`` is also set.
+Note that this variable will only be read if ``NLS_LANG`` is also set.

 In node-oracledb Thin mode, all NLS environment variables are ignored.
 Fetch type handlers need to be used for :ref:`date <thindate>` and